nickicherry/nickicherry.github.io/README.md

 # nickicherry.github.io
-A website for Nicki Cherry's art.
+A portfolio site for Nicki Cherry's art.

-Built using a Bulma CSS framework.
+Built using Jekyll and Bulma .